 While you may think sleeping out under the stars would be fun, do consider a tent.
-A tent shields you from the wind, sun, and rain.
-A tent protects you from unfriendly outdoor pests like flies and mosquitoes.
+A tent shields you from the wind, sun, and rain, and protects you from unfriendly outdoor pests like flies and mosquitoes.

-A tent provides a place to store clothes and other gear out of the weather.
-And a tent offers you a place to go for a little privacy.
+A tent also provides a place to store clothes and other gear out of the weather, and offers you a place to go for a little privacy.

 Sleeping Bags and Sleeping Pads